Margarett Best

 Margarett R. Best is a former Canadian politician.
 She was a Liberal member of the Legislative Assembly of Ontario (MPP) from 2007 to 2013 and represented the riding of Scarborough—Guildwood.
 She was a cabinet minister in the government of Dalton McGuinty.

 Background

 Best, an African Canadian, was born in Jamaica.
-She was educated at the University of Toronto, Scarborough Campus and Osgoode Hall Law School of York University.
+She was educated at the Scarborough campus of the University of Toronto, and Osgoode Hall Law School of York University.

 She was a member of the Law Society of Upper Canada Solicitor's Examination Blueprint Committee, the Board of the Women's Multicultural Resource and Counselling Centre of Durham, Sheena's Place Breakfast Committee, and the College Compensations and Appointment Council.

 Politics

 Best was first elected to the Legislative Assembly of Ontario in the 2007 Ontario election.
 She was appointed Minister of Health Promotion and Sport by Dalton McGuinty.

 In 2008, she introduced legislation banning smoking in cars when children were present.
 The Bill called the Smoke-Free Ontario Amendment Act imposed a fine of $250 for transgressors.
 She was the lead minister in Ontario's successful bid for the 2015 Pan American Games and the 2015 Parapan American Games.

 Best was re-elected in the 2011 election.
 She was the first African-Canadian woman to be re-elected to the Provincial Legislature in the Province of Ontario.
 Following the election, she was appointed Minister of Consumer Services.

 In her capacity as Minister of Consumer Services, she introduced Bill 82, The Wireless Services Agreements Act, 2012, an act to strengthen consumer protection with respect to consumer agreements relating to wireless services accessed from a cellular phone, smartphone or any other similar mobile device.
 The bill died when McGuinty prorogued the Ontario Legislature in October 2012.
 Best also did extensive work on reforming the Condominium Act, including developing the framework for legislative reform of the act and leading the consultation process.
 She worked on the amendments to the Not for Profit Business Corporations Act and the Delegated Administrative Authorities Act, which was introduced as part of the 2012 budget.

 She was a member of the Health Education and Social Policy Committee and the Legislation and Regulation Committee of the 39th and 40th Parliament of Ontario, and she sat on the Poverty Reduction Committee of the 39th Parliament of Ontario.

 In February 2013, she was appointed parliamentary assistant to the Minister of Education by the new premier Kathleen Wynne.
 Her exclusion from Wynne's first cabinet was initially reported as a demotion for political reasons, although it was later revealed that Best had asked to have her duties reduced for undisclosed health reasons.

 On June 27, 2013, she announced her resignation as MPP.